 Basically, don’t lie on your insurance forms, folks.

 Now, under this umbrella is the topic of Reviewable Whole of Life policies, which get a bad rep because they can be expensive and they’re not right for everyone.
-In theory, they’re the bees knees: an insurance policy that will last as long as you live.
+In theory, they’re the bee’s knees: an insurance policy that will last as long as you live.

-But there’s a kicker: the insurer can review and increase your premium over the term of your policy so some policy holders have seen the cost of their premiums rise by hundreds of percent as they get older, just when they need cover most.
+But there’s a kicker: the insurer can review and increase your premium over the term of your policy so some policyholders have seen the cost of their premiums rise by hundreds of per cent as they get older, just when they need cover most.

 Which is pretty crappy.

-You can read more about the different Whole of Life policies over here.
-The big takeaway is that Whole of Life policies are much fairer now, the newest kind is a mixture of regular Life Insurance and Whole of Life, so it’s more expensive to begin with but can be better value in the long run.
+The big takeaway is that Whole of Life policies are much fairer now, the best kind is a mixture of regular Life Insurance and Whole of Life.
+It’s more expensive than term life insurance to begin with but eventually, you will end up with a whole of life policy that costs you nuthin!

 If you’re not sure whether to get Term or Whole of Life, give me a bell on 057 93 20836 and I can talk you through the pros and cons of each.

-Okay, sooooo this one technically isn’t a myth.
-It’s more a question of relativity, though not the kind of relativity that that Einstein fella was known for.
+It’s more a question of relativity, though not the kind of relativity that yer man Einstein fella was known for.

 If you earn €100k and I quote you €100 per month, it’s relatively inexpensive, but if you earn €30k then €100 per month may be outside your budget.
-There’s an easy way around this, reduce the amount of cover you’re applying for and you’ll see your premium tumble.

 There’s no sugar-coating it: we’re all going to die one day and Life Insurance will make your entrance into the big sleep that bit easier for your family.